RSalaam/Hello-world/readme.txt

 Hello!
 This is my Git-it attempt.
+Now, I've added a bit more.